BioJulia/Phylogenies.jl/docs/src/man/phylo.md

 ## Divergence time estimation

-`Phylo` has a submodule called `Dating` which contains methods for divergence time estimation between sequences.
+`Phylogenies` has a submodule called `Dating` which contains methods for divergence time estimation between sequences.

 ### Dating methods

-Currently `Phylo.Dating` has two types which are used as function arguments to dictate how to compute coalescence times.
+Currently `Phylogenies.Dating` has two types which are used as function arguments to dictate how to compute coalescence times.
 They all inherit from the abstract data type `DatingMethod`.